objectionary/home/README.md

 Here, `objectionary/eo-files` is the name of GitHub repository you are trying to publish to Objectionary.
 The script will pull all necessary `.eo` sources from the repo and put them into the right places.
-After than, run this:
+After that, run this:

 ```bash
 $ make clean; make